-……1 year of fish, 1 of rabbits, and a lot of hoofing and searching in between….this page is in tribute to all the artists staff and volunteers who participated in the Studio’s achievements over the years.
-(Further photos will appear shortly in the contents section below).
-Special mention to Lucy Milton, Ailsa Martin, John Millard and Chris Sell.
+……1 year of fish, 1 of rabbits, and a lot of hoofing and searching in between….this page is in tribute to all the artists’ staff and volunteers who participated in the Studio’s achievements over the years.
+Special mention to Lucy Milton, Ailsa Martin, John Millard, and Chris Sell.

-The Norfolk Street project started off as a one-year pilot project, through the administration of Lucy Milton, Director and Founder of the North East based, Artist’s Agency (now Helix Arts) with government regeneration finance which was awarded to Sunderland Health Authority.
-Hill was appointed on a one-year contract, with support from the sculptor, Chris Sell to engage with people arriving in the community from Cherry Knowle psychiatric hospital for the Sunderland Health Authority.
+The Norfolk Street project started out as a one-year pilot project, through the administration of Lucy Milton, Director and Founder of the North East based, Artist’s Agency (now Helix Arts), and with government regeneration finance that was awarded to Sunderland Health Authority.
+Hill was appointed on a one-year contract, with support from the sculptor, Chris Sell to engage with people arriving in the community from Cherry Knowle psychiatric hospital.

 It was established as part of an initiative to provide facilities and a creative environment for people who had been in long-term psychiatric care.
 Since then it has become much more than that.
 The project became recognised in the region and nationally as a unique attempt to address the issues surrounding both mental health and representational practices.

 In the space of a few years, The Art Studio had become an extraordinary forum for the discussion and development of good artistic practice outside of the usually restrictive regimes of the art establishment.
 Here was where the artists decided what art is and their work set them apart because of the astonishing commitment that was invested in it far and wide.